cern-fts/gfal2-sdn/README.md

 ```
 WARNING  Between endpoint1 and endpoint2 1 files with a total size of 123456 bytes
 ```
-With is printed by the plugin _before_ the copy started.
+With is printed by the plugin _before_ the copy starts.